-- A no-sew toe protection made of durable, but flexible material provides adequate protection without adding weight or cramping the toe box.
+- This Asics running shoe has a no-sew toe protection made of durable, but flexible material provides adequate protection without adding weight or cramping the toe box.

 Asics continues to use an anatomically-based last in this shoe that provides an average fit in the heel, midfoot, and a generous toe box.
 This is exactly the same last used in the original version.
 Runners with regular measurements and with a preference for adequate room in the toe box for the toes to splay will be very comfortable in this shoe.
 Asics offers the shoe under medium widths.
 The size is standard like the prior version and is available in 6-15 for the men’s and 5-12 for the women’s.